praydog/uevr-docs/src/usage/overview.md

 OpenVR requires SteamVR to be installed.
 OpenXR requires a valid OpenXR runtime for the headset, but can also run through SteamVR if SteamVR is set as the active runtime.

+When using Virtual Desktop, you must use OpenXR to avoid rotation lag when moving your head.

 ## Pre-Injection Settings

 Before injecting, you can customize the following settings: